x

 What Is Hydroforming?

-Hydroforming or fluid pressure forming, the sheet metal is formed on a die by fluid pressure.
+Hydroforming process pressure forming, the sheet metal is formed on a die by fluid pressure.

 In many cases, a flexible membrane is placed over the foil and then formed into a female cavity.